soisy/soisy-woocommerce-plugin/README.md

 Just wait a couple of minutes so that the services goes up.

 Once inside you have to activate Soisy Plugin manually.
 The code mounted is the one you find under the `src/` folder of this repo.
+Remember to change the currency to `EUR` in `WooCommerce > Settings`.